Parenting coordinator: Controversy

-There has been a 2004 veto from Florida’s governor Jeb Bush on bill about court-appointed the parental coordinators for following reasons:

-According to some lawyers, guideline documents from the psychologist boards have a lot of inspirational statements, but not malfeasance oversight to protect parents and children from abuse of power by PC.
-In some cases, the court order may be missing mandatory state requirement to set forth the minimum amount and access of parenting time for noncustodial parent, which can cause PC to step into judicial authority territory since they will be able to modify amount of the parenting time or change supervised/unsupervised arrangement of the visits - exceeding the PC scope of authority allowed by state laws and AFCC guidelines.
-This can cause an appeal of the court order that appointed the PC or a civil rights lawsuit.
+According to some lawyers, guideline documents from the psychologist boards have a lot of inspirational statements, but not malfeasance oversight to protect parents and children from abuse of power by the parenting coordinator.
+In some cases, the court order may be missing mandatory state requirement to set forth the minimum amount and access of parenting time for noncustodial parent, which can cause the parenting coordinator to step into judicial authority territory since they will be able to modify amount of the parenting time or change supervised/unsupervised arrangement of the visits - exceeding the parenting coordinator scope of authority allowed by state laws and AFCC guidelines.
+This can cause an appeal of the court order that appointed the parenting coordinator or a civil rights lawsuit.

 Many parents and lawyers find it very hard to justify the reasons for the parenting coordinator's decisions and financial charges.
-There is a possible conflict of duties since the PC has judicial, executive, and legislative power when deciding on parents' conflict resolution; i.e. they can establish rules, decide whether parents follow the rules, punish parent who do not follow the rules, and get financial interest from the time they spend.
-This may lead some PC to motivate parents to report every minor problems and suggestions to the PC that can lead to delay of conflict resolution between parents.
-Because the PC gets paid for his or her involvement, there is a financial incentive and therefore a conflict of interest built into the PC process.
+There is a possible conflict of duties since the parenting coordinator has broad powers when deciding on parents' conflict resolution; i.e. they can establish rules, decide whether parents follow the rules, punish parent who do not follow the rules, and get financial interest from the time they spend.
+This may lead some parenting coordinator to motivate parents to report every minor problems and suggestions to the parenting coordinator that can lead to delay of conflict resolution between parents.
+Because the parenting coordinator gets paid for his or her involvement, there is a financial incentive and therefore a conflict of interest built into the parenting coordinator process.

-Unlike court proceedings where legal standards govern changes and judgments bring closure to issues, the PC process is open ended and continuous.
-For example, Massachusetts law requires that the party requesting a change to the visitation schedule show a material and substantial change in the circumstances and also that the requested change is necessary in the best interests of the child.
-No similar standards and limits apply to the PC process.
-As a result, one of the parents can repeatedly request meetings to change the schedule without satisfying any legal standards and to otherwise use the PC process to engage the other parent in unnecessary and constant conflict for improper motives and over the same resolved matters.
-The PC may not be motivated to stop such abuse because escalation and prolonging of the conflict would benefit the coordinator financially.
+Unlike court proceedings where legal standards govern changes and judgments bring closure to issues, the parenting coordinator process is open ended and continuous.
+For example, Massachusetts law requires that the party requesting a change to the visitation schedule show a material change in the circumstances and also that the requested change is necessary in the best interests of the child.
+No similar standards and limits apply to the parenting coordinator process.
+As a result, one of the parents can repeatedly request meetings to change the schedule without satisfying any legal standards and to otherwise use the parenting coordinator process to engage the other parent in unnecessary and constant conflict for improper motives and over the same resolved matters.
+The parenting coordinator may not be motivated to stop such abuse because escalation and prolonging of the conflict would benefit the coordinator financially.